How to Use Keyboard Shortcuts and Special Keys

 To override typing speed for one Type command:

-Set TypingSpeed 50ms # Default speed
+Set TypingSpeed 50ms # Slightly faster than the 60ms default

 Type "Normal speed text"